 Good personal hygiene and standard universal precautions help prevent fecal-oral transmission of hepatitis E. Boiling water appears to reduce risk of infection.
 Because person-to-person transmission is rare, isolation of infected patients is not indicated.

-A vaccine for hepatitis E is now available in some countries; it is not available in the US.
+A vaccine for hepatitis E is now available in China; it is not available in the US.
 The vaccine appears to have about 95% efficacy in preventing symptomatic infection in males and is safe.
 Efficacy in other groups, duration of protection, and efficacy in preventing asymptomatic infection are unknown.

 Transmission of hepatitis E is usually by the fecal-oral route.